Getting Started in Cross-Stitch: A Beginner-Friendly Guide

 Intro: A Warm Welcome

 If you’ve ever admired a piece of cross-stitch art and thought, “I wish I could do that,” the good news is — you absolutely can!
-Cross-stitch is one of the easiest and most relaxing needlecrafts to learn, and the community is full of stitchers ready to cheer you on (and commiserate when we have to “frog” a few stitches 🐸).
+Cross-stitch is one of the easiest and most relaxing needlecrafts for beginners to learn, and the community is full of stitchers ready to cheer you on (and commiserate when we have to “frog” a few stitches 🐸).

 Step 1: Gather Your Supplies